oracle/terraform-provider-oci/website/docs/d/golden_gate_deployment_types.html.markdown

 	* `ogg_version` - Version of OGG
 	* `source_technologies` - List of the supported technologies generally.
 The value is a freeform text string generally consisting of a description of the technology and optionally the speific version(s) support.
 For example, [ "Oracle Database 19c", "Oracle Exadata", "OCI Streaming" ]
 	* `supported_capabilities` - Specifies supported capabilities or features by a deployment type .
+	* `supported_license_types` - The list of Oracle license models supported by the deployment type.
 	* `supported_technologies_url` - The URL to the webpage listing the supported technologies.
 	* `target_technologies` - List of the supported technologies generally.
 The value is a freeform text string generally consisting of a description of the technology and optionally the speific version(s) support.
 For example, [ "Oracle Database 19c", "Oracle Exadata", "OCI Streaming" ]